MadByteDE/SPT-Linux-Guide/docs/bottles/manual_guide.md

 # SPT installation using Bottles

 > [!IMPORTANT]
-> <span style="color:mediumslateblue">The .NET 4.8 dependency installation is broken at the moment, resulting in the BSG Launcher to not launch.
-[Here](https://github.com/bottlesdevs/Bottles/issues/2887#issuecomment-2451060916) you can find a workaround!</span>
+> The .NET 4.8 dependency installation is broken at the moment, resulting in the BSG Launcher to not launch.
+[Here](https://github.com/bottlesdevs/Bottles/issues/2887#issuecomment-2451060916) you can find a workaround!

 > [!WARNING]
-> <span style="color:khaki">Never install SPT into your live EFT's game directory!</span>
+> Never install SPT into your live EFT's game directory!

 ## What you need